abargnesi/kyotocabinet-ffi/README.markdown

 requirements
 ------------

-- No runtime dependencies.
 - Works on MRI (*>= 1.9.2*), JRuby (*1.9 mode*), and Rubinius.
+- No runtime dependencies (except ffi gem on MRI).

 design
 ------

 - Supports polymorphic database with type-specific database classes for readability.
-- Database classes can be treated like a ruby hash.
+- Database classes can be treated like a ruby Hash.
 - Common database calls (e.g. open, get, etc.) are provided in KyotoCabinet::Db.
 - Methods ending with ``!`` can raise exceptions.
 - Implemented using [FFI](https://github.com/ffi/ffi) to support MRI,